qbalsdon/qbalsdon.github.io/docs/_posts/2021-04-15-accessibility-service.markdown

 > #### Super important caveat!

 > I am debating whether to name these by their **gesture** as opposed to by the OUTCOME as at the moment all my accessibility service can do is perform certain (not ALL!) gestures on behalf of the user.
 It's import to note this as if your default gestures are different to mine, or you have set up different gestures, your experience will be different to mine.
 This could even just be a result of us using different devices.
+I am keeping the convention I have for the moment as I would like to explore getting the behaviour right irrespective of the gesture that is used to achieve it.

 The receiver achieves this in the following manner:
 {% highlight kotlin %}